 - Change aspects of your life.
 Look into areas of your life that may be causing you to feel overwhelmed.
 If you are feeling overwhelmed at work for example reflect on what about work is causing you to feel that way.
 Are you working too much?
 Is your job taking away from other aspects of your life, like spending time with family?
 Whatever it may be find a way to make changes to the situation.
 If you are feeling overwhelmed about life, discover specifically what about is feeling overwhelming.
 Are you not sure who you are?
 Are there major changes happening?
 Are you not sure what your purpose is?
 These are all normal experiences that can cause people to feel overwhelmed with life.
 Make a change and self-reflect or talk in therapy.
 Find out what about life is feeling overwhelming.

 - Find moments of peace.
 Life can be extremely busy leaving no time to enjoy yourself or find inner peace, and that can cause many people to feel overwhelmed.
 Feeling overwhelmed can be linked to high levels of stress.
 Find the time to de-stress and relax.
-Inner peace eliminates anxieties, fears and worries.
-It can remove negative thoughts, stress, lack of satisfaction and unhappiness, all of which can be linked to feeling overwhelmed.
+Inner peace eliminates anxieties, fears, and worries.
+It can remove negative thoughts, stress, lack of satisfaction, and unhappiness, all of which can be linked to feeling overwhelmed.
 Participating in activities like Yoga, reading books for enjoyment, meditating, taking long walks, etc. Do whatever brings you peace and removes your mind from the daily stresses of life.

 - Set boundaries.
 We can get caught up in doing things for other people, even if it something that we may not have room on our plate.
-This can be taking on more task at work, running extra errands for your partner or doing extra volunteer work at your school.
+This can be taking on more tasks at work, running extra errands for your partner, or doing extra volunteer work at your school.
 Either way, while many of us take on more responsibilities because we want to help others or are simply important to us, we have to know when to say no. Saying no or turning things down is healthy and helps create necessary boundaries.
-It is important to know when enough is enough, and keeps you from feeling overwhelmed.
+It is important to know when enough is enough and keeps you from feeling overwhelmed.
 Setting boundaries also includes setting certain times you’ll do things with your family or certain times you won’t take calls, etc. Setting the boundaries is just as necessary as letting people know these boundaries.
 Other people won’t respect your time unless you respect your time first.

 - Have fun!
 When was the last time you laughed so hard you cried?
 Or did something as simple as bowling with your friends?
-When was the last time you grabbed ice cream with your kids or had movie night with your siblings?
+When was the last time you grabbed ice cream with your kids or had a movie night with your siblings?
 Whatever “fun” is to you, do it!
 Life is overwhelming, there is no doubt about that.
 So feeling overwhelmed is a very common experience.
 When we take the time to work hard at school or at our jobs, we must take the time to work just as hard at having fun.
 Work hard, play harder, and stop feeling overwhelmed!